-This is really an attraction of this festival as you can see different kind of unique things in this fair.
+This is really an attraction of this festival as you can see some different kind of unique things in this fair.
 Every year local people bring their amazing creations to sell in this fair of Rathayatra.
 The fair takes place near or in the temple area ( different from city to city) and million people gather to buy those unique things from it.

 Terracotta items are very famous in this fair and with this, Jalebi and Lotka (langsat fruit) give a traditional and antique touch.